ibmruntimes/java.bluemix.demos/samples/watson-jsf/README.md

-This folder contains the source files of the sample application built using Java Server Faces web framework.
+This folder contains the source files of the sample application built using **Java Server Faces web framework**.

 The application can be build using either *Maven* or *Gradle*.